 - Map a communication process for our staff.
 What values should be conveyed in all of our messages?
 What roles should convey what information?
 What frequency should we be in communication with our staff?
 How do we ensure that our communication fosters a sense of empathy and inclusion?
 How can we ensure that communication is consistent with staff members' "lived" experience(s) and/or works to bridge the gap between our desired state and our current state?

-The members of the Communications Strategy Working Group are:
+The members of the Communications Strategy Working Group were:

 Cisco Barron, Director of Information, Residential Education